Health Conditions

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical advice.
-Retatrutide is not FDA-approved for PCOS, infertility, or any indication.
-Fertility treatment requires supervision by a reproductive endocrinologist.
-All GLP-1 medications must be discontinued before pregnancy.
-Use reliable contraception during treatment as weight loss may restore ovulation unexpectedly.
+Retatrutide is not FDA-approved for PCOS or any indication.
+PCOS management requires supervision by an endocrinologist, gynecologist, or reproductive specialist.
+GLP-1 medications should be discontinued before attempting pregnancy.
+Do not start or stop any medication without consulting your healthcare provider.

 Compounded semaglutide from $99/mo.
 Compounded tirzepatide from $125/mo.
-Improve fertility through weight management.
+Break the insulin resistance cycle.

 View Treatment Options